Health writing is a wonderfully unique profession that allows you to work as both a freelancer or employee, either full-time or part-time.

 What does working as a freelancer involve?

-Often freelance health writers start out thinking freelancing means working for yourself and not an employer.
-The reality is every client you have is someone you work for, and working freelance means you still are accountable and answerable to your clients.
+Often, freelance health writers start out thinking freelancing means working for yourself and not an employer.
+The reality is every new client you have is someone you work for, and working freelance means you still are accountable and answerable to your clients.

 This doesn’t mean you should lose focus on what it means to be a sole trader.
 Working freelance means you are essentially running your own business and you may spend many working hours not on writing, but on making sure your business runs smoothly to keep the work coming in.

 This means you are in charge of the many processes that are normally covered by different departments in small and large organisations:

 - organising a home-office set up

 - legal issues, including liability and professional indemnity insurance.

 The pros and cons of freelance writing

 There are various positives for working as a freelancer not an employee, including having independence, getting to pick the types of clients you work for and being able to say no to work if it doesn’t fit in with your health writing niche or ethics.

 However, there are some drawbacks to working as a freelancer, not an employee.
 The biggest downside is not having a steady income each month.